-booked at the evolution of microcontrollers, there have been recent incarnations of the microcontrollers that have been designed in a way to fulfill the needs of hobbyists and casual the happen to have a limited technical knowledge.
-In other words, the microcontrollers moved from the more complex requirements in the scientific, business or commercial microcontroller board that was introduced by mean instruments in 1985 was one of the most used tools for the electronic enthusiasts.
-The microcontroller board was preferred were the speed and ease of its migramming through simple languages including PBASIC.
-An additional reason was that it was to store programs on a flash memory chip that enabled the instructions on the board to be microcontroller board at will with an infinite number of possibilities.
-It also supported output the such as LEDs and motors as well as input sensors.
-There are other popular boards for the designed for tangible media explorations and electronic art.
-The two boards share the designed for tangible media explorations and electronic art.
-The two boards share the designed for tangible media explorations and electronic art.
-The two boards share the designed for tangible media explorations and electronic art.
-The two boards share the designed for tangible media explorations and electronic art.
-The two boards share the designed for tangible media explorations and electronic art.
-The two boards share the designed of ease of rapid prototyping and simplicity of programming.
+Having looked at the evolution of microcontrollers, there have been recent incarnations of the microcontrollers that have been designed in a way to fulfill the needs of hobbyists and casual users who happen to have a limited technical knowledge.
+In other words, the microcontrollers have moved from the more complex requirements in the scientific, business or commercial fields.
+Before the invention of Arduino, the PIC microcontroller board that was introduced by general instruments in 1985 was one of the most used tools for the electronic enthusiasts.
+The reasons as to why the PIC microcontroller board was preferred were the speed and ease of its programming through simple languages including PBASIC.
+An additional reason was that it was able to store programs on a flash memory chip that enabled the instructions on the board to be reprogrammed or erased at will with an infinite number of possibilities.
+It also supported output devices such as LEDs and motors as well as input sensors.
+There are other popular boards for the hobbyists including BASIC Stamp and wiring which are some of the microcontroller boards that were designed for tangible media explorations and electronic art.
+The two boards share the advantages of ease of rapid prototyping and simplicity of programming.